By Boyce Thompson

 The cost structure is different when you hire a builder to build your home plan.
 You won’t have the builder’s “marketing costs,” and you won’t have to pay a sales commission.
 But you will have the cost to buy a house plan and you may need to pay an engineer to stamp your drawings.
 And you may have additional landscaping expenses that aren’t captured in the survey.

 Ordering a Cost to Build report from Houseplans.com may be a better way to develop budgeting guideposts.

 Your lot is another big budget variable.
 House plans typically come with a foundation plan for a relatively flat lot.

 Don’t forget the cost of clearing the lot for construction.
 In the NAHB survey, site work costs on average $15,903.
 Civil engineers need to inspect the property, determine where the house should go, and how the site should be graded for drainage.
 Then you’ll need a contractor to clear brush and trees, remove topsoil for the home and driveway, and grade the site for drainage.

 The Cost to Build reports are customized by market.
-They include the cost of building to local codes – some jurisdictions may have beefed up fire or wind requirements – and government fees.
 Most local governments publish a fee schedule, but it’s not always easy to decipher.
 Some jurisdictions, for instance, charge separate fees for building pools.
 Some charge big fees to cover the impact your home will have on public infrastructure.
 Your builder probably has a good idea the government fees that you’d be expected to pay.

 It’s impossible, of course, to budget exactly for a new-home project.
 There are just too many complex variables.
 But going into the project with an understanding of the scope of expenses reduces the potential for heartache and name-calling in the end.